Skip to main content

 Install the SDK

 Install ReasonBlocks from PyPI.
-It requires Python 3.10 or later.
+Python 3.10 or later is required.

 pip install reasonblocks